-See Winter Music: A life of Jessica Powers: Poet, Nun, Woman of the 20th Century, by Delores
+For additional information, see Winter Music: A life of Jessica Powers: Poet, Nun, Woman of the 20th Century, by Delores R. Leckey.

 Scope and Content

-Series 2, Private Correspondence, 1930-1988, is fragmentary, composed mostly of letters to Powers, but including letters she sent to Christopher Powell and Sr. Regina Siegfried.
+Series 2, Private Correspondence, 1930-1988, is composed mostly of letters to Powers, but includes letters she sent to Christopher Powell and Sr. Regina Siegfried.
 It is arranged alphabetically by correspondent.

 Series 3, Biographical and Subject Files, 1939-2001, includes articles, books, and a master's thesis about Powers; information on the 1989 Marquette University in her honor; and a limited number of photographs.